Cesar-Jim/react-study/src/notes/25-hooks.md

 useEffect:

-- Emulates in some way lifecycles methods such as: componentDidMount(), componentDidUpdate(), componentWillUnmount()
+- Emulates in some way life cycles methods such as: componentDidMount(), componentDidUpdate(), componentWillUnmount()
 - An effect is anything that is not managed inside of React, like an event listener or an API REST call or a subscription
 - It is ASYNCHRONOUS
 - Gets executed AFTER the DOM is updated